decide-project-eu/PoultryBarometer/README.md

 ## How to use

-To open this dashboard, you need Tableau.
+To edit this dashboard, you need Tableau.
 You can open the example dataset in Tableau or add your own data.